synesthesiam/rhasspy/docs/audio-input.md

 Listens to the `hermes/audioServer/<SITE_ID>/audioFrame` topic for WAV data ([Hermes protocol](https://docs.snips.ai/ressources/hermes-protocol)).
 This allows Rhasspy to receive audio from [Snips.AI](https://snips.ai/).
-Audio data is automatically converted to 16-bit, 16Khz mono with [sox](http://sox.sourceforge.net).
+Audio data is automatically converted to 16-bit, 16 kHz mono with [sox](http://sox.sourceforge.net).

 Add to your [profile](profiles.md):